ahmadhp1/optimistic-update/README.md

 # optimistic-update
-a flutter package to handle optimistic updates
+A flutter package to handle optimistic updates